 Education changes the trajectory of a child’s life.
-We know that children who graduate high school earn nearly twice as much as a child without a high school diploma and children who read on grade-level by the end of third grade are four times more likely to graduate high school.
+Children who graduate high school earn nearly twice as much as a child without a high school diploma and children who read on grade-level by the end of third grade are four times more likely to graduate high school.

-These schools were identified by the School District of Manatee County (SDMC) as having consistently been scored as a “D” or “F” rated school.
-They are:
+The 10 schools of focus were identified by the School District of Manatee County (SDMC) as consistently underperforming.

 How Will We Meet Our Target?

-United Way Suncoast is the lead for the Suncoast Campaign for Grade-Level Reading in Manatee County, an effort to help all children, especially those from low-income families, succeed in school by ensuring they read on grade level by the end of third grade.
-Our partners in SCGLR – the School District of Manatee County, Manatee County Government, Manatee Community Foundation, Early Learning Coalition and The Patterson Foundation – will be our partners in this continuation of our early literacy work.
+United Way Suncoast is the lead for the Suncoast Campaign for Grade-Level Reading in Manatee County, an effort to help all children, especially those from ALICE families, succeed in school by ensuring they read on grade level by the end of third grade.